MusicDataset/md_homepage/content/musics/n/NocturneinBMajorOp.9No.3(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Nocturne in B Major Op.
+title: Nocturne in B Major Op.
 9 No. 3 (1)
 description: This is the description for Nocturne in B Major Op.
 9 No. 3 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]